cloudmesh-community/book/chapters/doc/report-book-2.md

 :   This option will likely safe you time as you can use jabref also for
     managing collaborative bibliographies and

-sharelatex:

-:   an online tool to write latex documents

 overleaf: